privacybydesign/yivi-portal/README.md

 - `DJANGO_STATIC_URL`: the URL where the static files are served from (default: `/static/`)
 - `DJANGO_MEDIA_URL`: the URL where the media files are served from (default: `/media/`)

+##### Cron jobs
+Background tasks are run periodically with [django-cron](https://django-cron.readthedocs.io/en/latest/installation.html).
+This is achieved by running `python manage.py runcrons` every 5 minutes, which will launch `django-cron` cronjobs with a resolution of 5 minutes.

 #### Docker-compose
 An example docker-compose file is provided to run the Yivi Portal in production.
 The docker-compose file is configured to build the Docker image from the Dockerfile in the repository on the host machine.